BenOvermyer/benovermyer.com/content/kb/books.md

 1. _Closer to Home_ by Mercedes Lackey
 2. _Dogs for Dummies_ by Gina Spadafori
 3. _Starter Villain_ by John Scalzi
+4. _The Golden Thread: How Fabric Changed History_ by Kassia St. Clair

 ## 2024